wireapp/wire-server/docs/developer/cassandra-interaction.md

 Larger IN queries lead to performance problems.
 See https://lostechies.com/ryansvihla/2014/09/22/cassandra-query-patterns-not-using-the-in-query-for-multiple-partitions/

 A preferred way to do this lookup here is to use queries operating on single keys, and make concurrent requests.
-One way to do this is with the [`pooledMapConcurrentlyN`] (https://hoogle.zinfra.io/file/root/.stack/snapshots/x86_64-linux/e2cc9ab01ac828ffb6fe45a45d38d7ca6e672fb9fe95528498b990da673c5071/8.8.4/doc/unliftio-0.2.13/UnliftIO-Async.html#v:pooledMapConcurrentlyN) function (e.g. with 8 threads).
+One way to do this is with the [`pooledMapConcurrentlyN`] (https://hoogle.zinfra.io/file/root/.stack/snapshots/x86_64-linux/e2cc9ab01ac828ffb6fe45a45d38d7ca6e672fb9fe95528498b990da673c5071/8.8.4/doc/unliftio-0.2.13/UnliftIO-Async.html#v:pooledMapConcurrentlyN) function.
+To be conservative, you can use N=8 or N=32, we've done this in other places and not seen problematic performance yet.
+For an optimization of N, see the section further below.

 ### Anti-pattern: Designing for a lot of deletes or updates